-You may write your answers by hand.
+- You may write your answers by hand.
 If you do so, either take a picture with your phone or scan them.
 You will be able to submit pdf or jpg files.
-There are scanners you may use for free at the Robarts library.
-You are responsible for your pictures being legible.
+Your are responsible for your pictures being legible.
 If they are not clearly legible, you will receive no credit.

 To submit your solutions:

-You are allowed to modify your submission as many times as you need up to deadline.
+- You are otherwise allowed to modify your submission as many times as you need before to deadline.

-You are allowed to submit after the deadline with a penalty of 35% per day late or fraction thereof.
+- You are allowed to submit after the deadline with a penalty of 2% per hour late.

-Remember that we only count the best 8 out of 10 problem sets for each student.
-If you need to miss a problem set for a valid reason, it is one of the two problem sets we do not count for you.
+- Remember that we drop three assessments for each student.
+If you need to miss an assignment for a valid reason, it is one of the assessments we drop for you.

-If you leave your submission to the last minute, you are making a gamble.
+- If you leave your submission to the last minute, you are making a gamble.
 If due to technical reasons, you end up submitting 2 minutes late, you lost your gamble.
-Take responsibility for it and accept your 35% penalty.
+Take responsibility for it and accept the late penalty.